The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission. Why trust us?

 The question remains, though, did it actually whiten our teeth?
 In short, yes.
 A mix of exfoliating and bleaching ingredients silica and sodium bicarbonate left our teeth around two shades lighter and a lot brighter.

 If you’re using a surface stain removal toothpaste that contains abrasives to dissolve stains, it can weaken your enamel, in which case it’s always a good idea to also use an enamel-strengthening toothpaste.
-The healthier your enamel is, the better chance you have at protecting teeth from stains.
+The healthier your enamel is, the better chance you have of protecting teeth from stains.

 Most whitening toothpastes can help you scrub away day-to-day discoloration before it becomes a permanent part of your smile, however, this typically takes between two and six weeks of regular use, depending on the level of surface stains.
 If you’re looking for quicker results, opt for a formula that contains blue covarine, which can whiten teeth with immediate effect.

 It’s best to be realistic about how white your teeth will really get when using a whitening toothpaste alone.
-If you smoke and/or eat and drink a lot of teeth-staining ingredients, you may have decades of stains that toothpaste alone can’t fix.
+If you smoke, and/or eat and drink a lot of teeth-staining ingredients, you may have decades of stains that toothpaste alone can’t fix.
 Plus, social media filters and the prevalence of veneers and bonding may have also skewed your idea of how white natural teeth can really get.
-As long as you keep all this in mind, however, we think, like us, you’ll be pleasantly surprised by how much of a difference switching to a whitening toothpaste can make.
+As long as you keep all this in mind, though, we think, like us, you’ll be pleasantly surprised by how much of a difference switching to a tooth whitening toothpaste can make.

 If toothpaste just won’t cut it, read our review of the best teeth whitening kits